AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 - **External Device support for Transit** allows you to build the Next Gena Transit Network without the constrain of the 100 route limits by AWS VGW.
 By establishing the IPSEC tunnel directly to your on-prem router over Direct Connect or Internet, VGW no longer carries the routes from on-prem and Spoke VPCs.
 To configure, follow the `Transit gateway to external device <https://docs.aviatrix.com/HowTos/transitgw_external.html>`_.
 Check out the configuration examples for `on-prem ISR/ASR <https://docs.aviatrix.com/HowTos/transitgw_external.html#appendix-2-transit-connection-to-cisco-isr-asr-over-direct-connect>`_.

-- **Insane Mode Encryption** breaks the 1.25Gbps Transit VPC performance limit and allows you to scale your transit network to 10Gbps while with encryption.
+- **Insane Mode Encryption** breaks the 1.25Gbps Transit VPC performance limit and allows you to scale your transit network to 10Gbps throughput with encryption between on-prem and Spoke network.
+Insane Mode is also supported for Spoke VPCs' connectivities with up to 20Gbps throughput.
 Follow `Insane Mode <https://docs.aviatrix.com/HowTos/insane_mode.html>`_ to learn more.

 - **Aviatrix Hardware Appliance CloudN** is the on-prem appliance that enables the Insane Mode Encryption for the Next Gen Transit Network.
 For details, check out `Aviatrix hardware appliance CloudN <https://docs.aviatrix.com/HowTos/insane_mode.html>`_.